Schutzstaffel: Battle for Germany

 Budapest fell on 13 February.
 Hitler ordered Dietrich's 6th Panzer Army to move into Hungary to protect the Nagykanizsa oilfields and refineries, which he deemed the most strategically valuable fuel reserves on the Eastern Front.
 Frühlingserwachsen (Operation Spring Awakening), the final German offensive in the east, took place in early March.
 German forces attacked near Lake Balaton, with 6th Panzer Army advancing north towards Budapest and 2nd Panzer Army moving east and south.
 Dietrich's forces at first made good progress, but as they drew near the Danube, the combination of muddy terrain and strong Soviet resistance brought them to a halt.
-By 16 March the battle was lost.
+By 16 March, the battle was lost.
 Enraged by the defeat, Hitler ordered the Waffen-SS units involved to remove their cuff titles as a mark of disgrace.
 Dietrich refused to carry out the order.

 By this time, on both the Eastern and Western Front, the activities of the SS were becoming clear to the Allies, as the concentration and extermination camps were being overrun.
 Allied troops were filled with disbelief and repugnance at the evidence of Nazi brutality in the camps.

-On 9 April 1945 Königsberg fell to the Red Army, and on 13 April Dietrich's SS unit was forced out of Vienna.
+On 9 April 1945, Königsberg fell to the Red Army, and on 13 April Dietrich's SS unit was forced out of Vienna.
 The Battle of Berlin began at 03:30 on 16 April with a massive artillery barrage.
 Within the week, fighting was taking place inside the city.
 Among the many elements defending Berlin were French, Latvian, and Scandinavian Waffen-SS troops.
-Hitler, now living in the Führerbunker under the Reich Chancellery, still hoped that his remaining SS soldiers could rescue the capital.
+Hitler, now residing in the Führerbunker under the Reich Chancellery, continued to hope that his remaining SS soldiers could rescue the capital.
 In spite of the hopelessness of the situation, members of the SS patrolling the city continued to shoot or hang soldiers and civilians for what they considered to be acts of cowardice or defeatism.
 The Berlin garrison surrendered on 2 May, two days after Hitler committed suicide.
 As members of SS expected little mercy from the Red Army, they attempted to move westward to surrender to the western Allies instead.